What Caregivers Should Know About Palliative Care

-Palliative care is based on need, not prognosis.
-It can be appropriate at any age and during any stage of a serious illness, whether the condition is curable, life-threatening or chronic.
-Palliative care can be provided alongside curative treatments like chemotherapy, radiation or surgery.
+Palliative care is based on need, not a prognosis.
+It can be appropriate at any age and during any stage of a serious illness, whether the condition is chronic, curable or life threatening.
+Palliative care can be provided alongside curative treatments such as chemotherapy, radiation or surgery.

 Research shows that palliative care improves pain and symptoms, increases family satisfaction with the care loved ones receive and reduces health care costs.
 It has even been shown to help some patients live longer.

-Palliative treatment can be provided in a hospital, an outpatient clinic, a nursing home, an assisted living facility or at home.
-Palliative care teams take a holistic, or whole-person, approach to help improve a patient's quality of life in areas such as:
+Palliative treatment can be provided in a hospital, an outpatient clinic, an assisted living community, a nursing home or at home.
+Palliative care teams take a holistic, or whole-person, approach to help improve a patient’s quality of life in many areas.

-- Pain and symptom management.
+Pain and symptom management.
 This might include prescribing medication or using other methods to address pain and symptoms like disorientation, fatigue, loss of appetite, nausea and shortness of breath.

 How to get palliative care

-People can start the process by asking their primary care doctor or the physician overseeing their treatment (for example, an oncologist or neurologist) for a referral to a palliative care specialist.
+People can start the process by asking their primary care doctor or the physician overseeing their treatment, perhaps an oncologist or neurologist, for a referral to a palliative care specialist.

 Online research can also help.
 The Center to Advance Palliative Care offers a comprehensive, searchable directory of providers.
-Most hospitals offer palliative care services, the organization says, but access can still be limited in some areas, including the south-central United States and rural regions.
+Most hospitals offer palliative care services, but access can still be limited in some areas, including the south-central United States and rural regions, the organization says.

 Being prepared can also help you and your loved one as you begin working with a palliative care team.
-According to the American Academy of Hospice and Palliative Medicine, an initial consultation might include questions like:
+According to the American Academy of Hospice and Palliative Medicine, an initial consultation might include questions like these:

 - What needs or services would you like to discuss?

-- What activities or experiences would you like to do or continue doing so that you feel you are living well?
+- What activities or experiences do you want to do or continue to feel you are living well?